gaurav-bhadane/Spotify-Clone/README.md

 # Spotify Music App
-It is Made with the help of HTML, CSS and Javascript the functionalities have been given to the Webpage
+It is developed with the help of HTML, CSS and Javascript the functionalities have been given to the Webpage